 2.6.1 Indirect Enzyme-Linked Immunosorbent Assay (ELISA): Serum samples were separated by centrifugation and preserved at −20°C until use.
 Detection of antibodies against T. evansi was performed using a whole-cell lysate (WCL) antigen-based indirect ELISA at the National Research Centre on Equines (NRCE), Hisar, Haryana, following the protocol described by Kumar et al. (2013).
 ELISA plates were coated overnight at 4°C with 500 ng of WCL antigen diluted in carbonate-bicarbonate buffer (0.1 M, pH 9.6).
 Following washing with phosphate-buffered saline containing 0.05% Tween-20 (PBS-T), the plates were blocked with 5% skimmed milk in PBS-T and incubated at 37°C for one hour.
 Field serum samples diluted at 1:100 were added in duplicate and incubated for one hour at 37°C. After washing, anti-horse IgG conjugate diluted at 1:15,000 was added and incubated under similar conditions.
 Colour development was achieved using tetramethylbenzidine (TMB) substrate and the reaction was terminated using 1 M sulphuric acid.
 Optical density values were measured at 450 nm using an ELISA reader, and the mean absorbance of duplicate wells was recorded.

-2.7 Prevalence study by Molecular method
+2.7 Prevalence of equine trypanosomosis by Molecular method

 2.7.1 DNA Extraction and Polymerase Chain Reaction (PCR): Genomic DNA was isolated from whole blood samples using the phenol-chloroform-isoamyl alcohol (PCI) extraction method with slight modifications from the protocol of Sambrook and Russell (2001).
 The extracted DNA pellet was dissolved in 30–50 µL nuclease-free water and stored at −40°C until use.
 PCR amplification was carried out using ISG-F and ISG-R primers targeting a 196-base pair (bp) repetitive sequence (Table 1) of the mini-chromosome satellite DNA of T. evansi (Masiga et al., 1992; Kumar et al., 2016).
 Each 25 µL reaction mixture contained 2× TopTaq Master Mix (Qiagen), 0.4 µM of each primer, approximately 40 ng template DNA and nuclease-free water.
 Thermal cycling conditions consisted of an initial denaturation at 95°C for 5 minutes followed by 35 amplification cycles comprising denaturation at 94°C for 30 seconds, annealing at 58°C for 30 seconds and extension at 72°C for 30 seconds.
 A final extension was performed at 72°C. Amplified products were separated on 1.5% agarose gel and visualized under UV illumination using a gel documentation system.
 Samples yielding a 196 bp amplicon were considered positive as per Table 2.